Modern technology has made it easier than ever to work from home, and companies that provide remote work services are doing incredibly well right now.

 The Direxion Work From Home ETF is a bundle of 40 different stocks that support work from home operations.
-These include internet providers, project management programs, cybersecurity tools, communication software, and more.

 Although they only launched in June of 2020, this ETF has already seen plenty of growth.

 Work From Home Stocks: Communication